ayojs/ayo/RFC_PROCESS.md

 ## How do RFCs get ratified?

 RFCs have a minimum 24 hour waiting period before being accepted or rejected.
-Once an RFC has been reviewed on Github and at least one member from each relevant team has signed off on the changes, the PR will be accepted.
+Once an RFC has been reviewed on GitHub and at least one member from each relevant team has signed off on the changes, the PR will be accepted.
 Depending on the change, having a parallel PR may be requested by reviewers.